Skip to content

 G --> J[Document the model<br/>capability that obsoletes it]

-For each compensatory mechanism, record:
+For each compensatory mechanism, record three things:

 harness: